Mazude/Mini-Project/README.md

-* Mini project for Step-In Program for L&T Technology Services
+* Mini project for Step-In Program for L&T Technology Services.
 * Run the makefile through the terminal.
 * On program execution it will ask for id and password.
 * For demonstration purposes the id is 625000 and password 54321@lt